ocbe-uio/BD4QoL/README.md

 # BD4QoL

-Big Data for Quality of Life (BD4QoL) EU project repository.
+Big Data for Quality of Life (BD4QoL) EU project repository at the Oslo Centre for Biostatistics and Epidemiology.
+This repository contains the code used for developing prediction models in the BD4QoL using the restrospective data from University of Milano (UMIL), University Medical Center Mainz, and University of Bristol.

 # Respository overview